Building your home

 Building over an easement

-Details of any easements that may exist on a property may appear on a property title.
-Land set aside for easements will commonly be shown on the plan of subdivision and will show any dimensions relevant to the easement and specify the type of easement and who has control over the easement.
+Details of any easements that may exist on a property will appear on the certificate of title and title plan for a property.
+Land set aside for easements will show any dimensions relevant to the easement and specify the type of easement and who has control over the easement.
 Easements are usually reserved for the location of services.

-An application to build over a Council easement can be made by completing the Report and Consent Application Form.
+An application to build over a Council easement can be made using the following link:

 Other easements that may appear on a title include sewage, water, electricity, gas and telephone.
-Consent must be obtained from the relevant authorities prior to the establishment of buildings over their easements.
+Consent must be obtained from the relevant authority in whom the easement is in favour of prior to the approval of any buildings over such an easement.

 Termite management in buildings

-Loddon Shire is a designated termite prone area under Regulation 803 of the Building (Interim) Regulations 2017.
+Loddon Shire is a designated termite prone area under Regulation 150 of the Building Regulations 2018.

-Any person intending to carry out building works within the municipality will be required to implement construction techniques that meet the requirements of the National Construction Code and the Building Code of Australia to prevent infestation.
+Any person intending to carry out building works within the municipality will be required to carry out termite protection measures that meet the requirements of the National Construction Code and the Building Code of Australia to reduce the risk of infestation with termites.

 Registered Building Practitioners